louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ---

-### Confirmation bias in medical referrals: an unusual presentation of pain at the base of the skull [^ee677858].
+### Confirmation bias in medical referrals: an unusual presentation of pain at the base of the skull [^1176Soq9].
 BMJ Case Reports (2025).
 High credibility.

 A middle-aged woman was referred to the admitting medical team with sudden onset pain at the base of the skull.
 Initial differentials included subarachnoid haemorrhage and meningitis.
 Due to the referral of a patient presenting with occipital headache, there was a confirmation bias by the medical team in the initial assessment of this patient, and alternative diagnoses were not considered in the first instance.
 On review by a medical consultant, pathology in the upper neck was proposed as a cause for the pain.
 Dedicated CT imaging of the neck revealed acute calcification of the longus colli muscle.
 This is a usually benign self-limiting condition which is managed in the first instance with non-steroidal anti-inflammatory drugs.
 Acute calcification of the longus colli is a rare and poorly recognised condition.
 It should be considered as a potential differential for patients presenting with neck pain, particularly in the presence of odynophagia and mildly elevated inflammatory markers.
 Cognitive bias should be considered during initial assessment of patients to help reduce premature closure when forming differential diagnoses.

 ---

-### Clinical practice guideline (update): adult sinusitis [^2ea9a89c].
+### Clinical practice guideline (update): adult sinusitis [^112CBRBR].
 Otolaryngology — Head and Neck Surgery (2015).
 Medium credibility.

 Allergic rhinitis (AR) — history and physical examination for initial clinical diagnosis emphasizes that Key elements of the history in patients presenting with AR include seasonal, perennial or episodic, exposure-associated itching of the nose, palate, or eyes, sneezing, nasal congestion, sniffing, clear rhinorrhea, and postnasal drip.
 Children may only complain of malaise or fatigue, often associated with a cough, and the history must include specific questions about rhinorrhea and nasal and ocular itch in order to elicit these complaints.
 Symptoms of other sinonasal diseases such as sinusitis, vasomotor rhinitis, and granulomatous diseases can overlap with AR symptoms and should be differentiated from AR, and Less typical symptoms such as epistaxis, unilateral rhinorrhea, unilateral nasal blockage, severe headache, or anosmia suggest alternative diagnoses and should be investigated further.
 Viral upper respiratory infections may produce similar symptoms but tend to be of a shorter duration and often include other symptoms such as fever and myalgia.
 A family history of AR, asthma, or atopic dermatitis strengthens the diagnosis of AR in patients with compatible symptoms.
 Findings on physical examination that support the diagnosis of AR include several classic findings, such as clear rhinorrhea and pale pink or bluish swelling of the nasal turbinate mucosa, and Frequent throat clearing is often present as well, reflecting postnasal drip.
 Although definitive diagnosis depends on the finding of an IgE-mediated response to a specific allergen, detected through cutaneous or blood testing in most patients, it is reasonable to make an initial diagnosis and begin therapy based on the history and physical examination, and A good response to avoidance of suspected allergens or appropriate empiric therapy supports the diagnosis of AR and may preclude the need for further testing.

 ---

-### High-risk chief complaints II: disorders of the head and neck [^efbd3958].
+### High-risk chief complaints II: disorders of the head and neck [^1178RbjV].
 Emergency Medicine Clinics of North America (2009).
 Low credibility.

 Of the many different complaints of patients presenting to the emergency department, some of the most difficult to diagnose and manage involve pathology of the head and neck.
 Often diagnoses of conditions affecting this part of the body are elusive, and occasionally, even once the diagnosis has been made, the management of these disorders remains challenging.
 This article addresses some of the high-risk chief complaints of the head and neck regarding diagnosis and management.
 These complaints include headache, seizure, acute focal neurologic deficits, throat and neck pain, ocular emergencies, and the difficult airway.

 ---

-### Headache and facial pain: differential diagnosis and treatment [^1e87889a].
+### Headache and facial pain: differential diagnosis and treatment [^111nG9ry].
 The Journal of Allergy and Clinical Immunology: In Practice (2013).
 Low credibility.

 Headaches affect 90% of the population sometime during their life.
 Most are benign and fleeting, some are serious and life-threatening, and others require ongoing medical consultation and treatment.
 A careful history and physical is necessary to establish a differential diagnosis and to guide the choice of testing to make an accurate diagnosis.
 The most common types of headaches are discussed in this review.
 They are divided into primary and secondary headache disorders as classified by the International Headache Society.
 Primary headache disorders include migraine without and with aura, cluster and tension-type headaches.
 Secondary headaches are those that occur as a result of some other disorder and include brain tumors, rhinosinusitis, diseases of intracranial and extracranial vasculature, and temporomandibular joint disease.

 ---

-### A rare case of well-differentiated parapharyngeal liposarcoma [^74c696f2].
+### A rare case of well-differentiated parapharyngeal liposarcoma [^113z8GXb].
 Ear, Nose, & Throat Journal (2025).
 Medium credibility.

 Parapharyngeal liposarcoma is a rare malignant tumor, the pathogenesis of which is uncertain.
 Parapharyngeal liposarcoma often causes nonspecific clinical features, including dysphagia, globus sensation, and/or respiratory disturbances.
 The parapharyngeal space is a rare location for head and neck liposarcoma, and these lesions may therefore be confused with a variety of other tumors that can originate in this area.
 Here, we report a case of liposarcoma originating from the prestyloid parapharyngeal space and discuss the possible differential diagnosis on radiographic findings.

 ---

-### Extraesophageal symptoms and diseases attributed to GERD: where is the pendulum swinging now? [^d2564074].
+### Extraesophageal symptoms and diseases attributed to GERD: where is the pendulum swinging now? [^116NqNVy].
 Clinical Gastroenterology and Hepatology (2018).
 Medium credibility.

 Extraesophageal manifestations of gastroesophageal reflux disease (GERD) span laryngopharyngeal, respiratory, and other domains, including chronic throat clearing, globus sensation, throat pain, hoarseness, dysphonia, laryngeal cancer; cough, pulmonary fibrosis, lung transplant rejection, asthma; and enamel erosion, otitis, sinusitis, and postnasal drip.

 ---

-### Acute bronchitis: rapid evidence review [^10b60f7c].
+### Acute bronchitis: rapid evidence review [^111RmxLK].
 American Family Physician (2025).
 Medium credibility.

 The disease acute bronchitis can be associated with headache, cough, fever, runny nose, wheezing, chest discomfort, hemoptysis, asthma, dyspnea, flu-like symptoms, sputum production, rhonchi, bronchial breath sounds, sore throat, myalgia, chills and tobacco use.

 ---

-### CDC yellow book 2026: health information for international travel. chapter 4 travel-associated infections and diseases [^acdaeada].
+### CDC yellow book 2026: health information for international travel. chapter 4 travel-associated infections and diseases [^115RGQKs].
 CDC (2025).
 High credibility.

 Influenza clinical presentation — abrupt onset symptoms and course include that influenza illness is characterized by an abrupt onset of signs and symptoms that include rhinitis, nonproductive cough, sore throat, headache, fever, chills, malaise, shortness of breath, earache, muscle aches, vomiting, or, less commonly, rash, and illness without fever can occur, especially in older adults and infants; physical findings are predominantly localized to the respiratory tract and include nasal discharge, pharyngeal inflammation without exudates, and occasionally rales on chest auscultation; uncomplicated influenza illness typically resolves within 1 week for most previously healthy children and adults who do not receive antiviral medication, although cough and malaise can persist for > 2 weeks, especially in older adults; reported human infections with avian influenza A(H5N1) or A(H7N9) viruses can present with conjunctivitis, upper respiratory infection, or severe pneumonia, and children are more likely than adults to experience nausea, vomiting, or diarrhea when ill with influenza.

 ---

-### Clinical practice guideline: hoarseness (dysphonia) (update) [^59995bc5].
+### Clinical practice guideline: hoarseness (dysphonia) (update) [^113HqQkC].
 Otolaryngology — Head and Neck Surgery (2018).
 Medium credibility.

 Dysphonia assessment — examples of pertinent questions cover voice-specific features, associated symptoms, medical history, and acute or chronic conditions; voice-specific questions ask about onset, variability, relation to an upper respiratory tract infection, pain or effort with talking, fatigue with use, loudness/projection difficulty, pitch or range changes, running out of air, cracking/breaking, prior intubation or brain, spine, neck, or chest surgery, inhaled medications/antibiotics/steroids, need for the voice for your occupation and significant daily voice use requirements, smoke (tobacco, vape, or use recreational drugs), throat dryness, head and neck radiation, neurologic or arthritic problems, and prior trauma preceding the voice change.
 Symptoms to elicit include globus pharyngeus, dysphagia, sore throat, chronic throat clearing, cough, odynophagia, nasal or postnasal drainage, acid reflux, regurgitation, heartburn, hemoptysis, nonanginal chest pain, waterbrash, weight loss, night sweats, Fever (> 101.5°F), otalgia, and dyspnea.
 Medical history items include occupation and/or avocation requiring extensive voice use (eg, teacher, singer), absenteeism from occupation due to dysphonia, prior episodes of hoarseness, relationship of instrumentation (eg, intubation) to onset of dysphonia, relationship of prior surgery to neck or chest to onset of dysphonia, cognitive impairment, and anxiety, depression, stress.
 Acute conditions include infection of the throat and/or larynx; viral, bacterial, fungal, foreign body in larynx, trachea, or esophagus, and neck or laryngeal trauma, while chronic conditions listed include stroke, diabetes, Parkinson's disease, Parkinson-plus syndromes, myasthenia gravis, multiple sclerosis, amyotrophic lateral sclerosis, essential tremor, testosterone deficiency, allergic rhinitis, chronic rhinitis, hypertension, and schizophrenia.

 ---

-### Pharyngitis management: defining the controversy [^7b50994c].
+### Pharyngitis management: defining the controversy [^1149pYrX].
 Journal of General Internal Medicine (2007).
 Low credibility.

 Despite numerous controlled trials, clinical practice guidelines and cost-effective analyses, controversy persists regarding the appropriate management strategy for adult pharyngitis.
 In this perspective, we explore this controversy by comparing two competing clinical guidelines.
 Although the guidelines appear to make widely diverging recommendations, we show that the controversy centers on only a small proportion of patients: those presenting with severe pharyngitis.
 We examine recently published data to illustrate that this seemingly simple problem of strep throat remains a philosophical issue: should we give primacy to relieving acute time-limited symptoms, or should we emphasize the potential societal risk of antibiotic resistance?
 We accept potentially over treating a minority of adult pharyngitis patients with the most severe presentations to reduce suffering in an approximately equal number of patients who will have false negative test results if the test-and-treat strategy were used.

 ---

-### Pain symptoms in patients with coronavirus disease (COVID-19): a literature review [^6a921fb6].
+### Pain symptoms in patients with coronavirus disease (COVID-19): a literature review [^113izmbT].
 Journal of Pain Research (2021).
 Medium credibility.

 Purpose